avalluri/slog/README.md

 ## <a name='Tests'></a>Tests

 Unit tests are located under `./tests` folder.
 The tests are written using the CppUnit test framework.
-To run the tests one must `libcppunit` development package.
+To run the tests one must install `libcppunit` development package.

 Run the below command to run the tests:
 ```sh